amirgeva/ogui/README.md

 ogui
 ====
-Off-screen rendered platform independent user interface library
+Off-screen rendered platform independent user interface library.

 Basically, it's a widget rendering and interaction library that renders everything on an off-screen bitmap, so that it's fully independent.